Neurodivergent Couples Counselling in Toronto

 Receiving an adult ADHD or autism diagnosis can shift how partners understand the relationship—bringing relief, grief, or both.

+These conflicts are rarely about lack of love.
+They’re often about nervous system differences, unmet needs, and misunderstood communication styles.
 These challenges are real—but they are workable with the right support.

-Create realistic systems for executive functioning challenges
+Practical strategies for executive functioning challenges

 Who Can Benefit from Neurodiverse Relationship Counselling?

-You may benefit from neurodivergent couples counselling in Toronto if:
+You may benefit if:

 You suspect undiagnosed ADHD or autism may be impacting your relationship